theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/adf-integration-using-webservices.md

 | Variable           | v_JOB_STATUS                 | String    | Child pipeline  | This variable stores the extraction's run status returned by *Web* activity*CHECK_XU_JOB_STATUS*.
 The variable’s value is set in the *Set variable* activity *JOB_STATUS*.
 As long as the variable has the status "Running", the *Until* activity *IS_JOB_RUNNING* is executed.
 Other values this variable can can have are "FinishedNoErrors" and "FinishedErrors".                                                                                                                                                                                                   |
 | Variable           | v_Log                        | String    | Child pipeline  |This variable stores the extraction's log returned by *Web* activity*XU_Get_Extraction_Log*.
 The variable’s value is set in the *Set variable* activity *Set_variable_XU_Log*.
 The value of this variable is appended to the log file in the *Copy data* activity *Copy Extraction Log to Blob*.                                                                                                                                                                                                  |

-For more information on variables in ADF, see [Calling Dynamic Extractions with Variables in ADF](./calling-dynamic-extractions-with-variables-in-adf).
+For more information on variables in ADF, see [Call Dynamic Extractions with Variables in ADF](call-dynamic-extractions-with-variables-in-adf.md).

 ### Download JSON Templates